 Decide whether you will use mercenaries or not during the game.
 If yes, shuffle the mercenary cards and create a deck of them.
 Place the deck face down next to the playing surface.
 Place three mercenary cards from the top of the mercenary deck face up next to it.
 These three cards form the Lodge.

 During the active player's Main-phase, the active player can hire one Mercenary from the Lodge.
 Pick a mercenary unit and place it onto your battlefield at an empty spot.
-During the End-phase, you have to fill the Lodge back to three mercenary cards.
+During the End-phase, you have to fill the Lodge back to three mercenary cards, if you can.
 Reduce your hand size by the number of mercenaries that you control.
-(If a mercenary unit falls that you controlled, increase your hand size by one.)
+(If a mercenary unit falls that you controlled, and you place it back into the mercenary deck, increase your hand size by one.)